Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/build-node-management.md

 **Logs**

-The AXIASolar client has a number of log targets.
+The AXIA client has a number of log targets.
 The most interesting to users may be:

 - `afg` (Al's Finality Gadget - GRANDPA consensus)
 - `babe`